You can help Save Music

 If British musicians cannot work easily in the EU, this will damage the UK’s cultural influence and threaten our world-class music industry.

-- More than one in eight performers had less than seven days’ notice between being offered work and having to take it.
+- One in seven musicians have less than a week’s notice between being offered work and having to take it.

 How can we Save Music?